Superexpert/openai-changes-everything-com/episodes/why-conscious-ai-is-inevitable/index.markdown

 # Exploring the Hard Problem of Consciousness with Lenore and Manuel Blum

-**Podcast Episode Summary – OpenAI Changes Everything Podcast**
+**Podcast Episode Summary – Move 37 Podcast Podcast**

-In this fascinating episode of the *OpenAI Changes Everything Podcast*, host **Stephen Walther** engages in a deep and illuminating conversation with acclaimed computer scientists **Lenore and Manuel Blum**.
+In this fascinating episode of the *Move 37 Podcast Podcast*, host **Stephen Walther** engages in a deep and illuminating conversation with acclaimed computer scientists **Lenore and Manuel Blum**.
 The episode delves into their groundbreaking **Conscious Turing Machine (CTM)** model, a computational approach offering a compelling explanation of consciousness that spans humans, animals, and potentially artificial intelligence (AI).

 ## Meet the Experts